hanishkvc/prgs-docs-spreadsheetkvc/README.md

 is embedded within [`]s and not [']s.

 To avoid confusing the program, dont use ` char as part of the spreadsheet contents.

+### Encryption support

+The program allows the csv file to be encrypted while saving it using a special write command (pw).
+And inturn there is a matching pl command to load such encrypted files.

+It uses the python cryptography library to do the actual encryption and decryption logic and inturn uses its standardised recipe layer for the actual encrypt and decrypt logic, for now.
+So also saves the encrypted data in the base64 encoded format.
+This also keeps the logic for working with normal and encrypted files almost the same wrt load and save operations.

+THere are two passwords that the program uses wrt each file

+	P1.
+A user level password, this is specific to a user and shared for all the encrypted files operated by the user.
+This is stored in users home folder at

+		~/.config/spreadsheetkvc/userpass

+		If this file is missing, then a default password is used.
+THis is also the simplest way to share encrypted files with others.

+		If a user makes use of this, then they should remember to keep its access restricted to the user and not share to group or all.

+	P2.
+The file password, this is specific to each file that is encrypted.
+	This is specified as part of the pw and pl commands.

+If the user is sharing encrypted files with others, then dont specify the user level password.
+Only use the file specific password, unless you dont mind sharing your user level password of this program with others.

 ## Misc